geclos/homepage/content/blog/what_i_have_been_reading_1.md

 description: "New series of good reads from the last 2 weeks to fill up your Sunday."
 ---

-**UPDATE (23/05/2020):** Given the success of this post I'm making it into a [weekly newsletter](/newsletter): The best reads from the week about big ideas to understand the world better, delivered to you every Sunday morning.
-Subscribe!

-* * *
 In the vein of [Tyler Cowen's](https://marginalrevolution.com/?s=what+i%27ve+been+reading) or [Arnold King's](Arnold King's), I'm starting this series of posts that will go over my